(Updated March 20, 2019)

 Management Succession: The Governance and Nominating Committee will periodically review the Company's succession plans with respect to the Chief Executive Officer's retirement as well as in the event of his or her sudden incapacitation or departure.
 The Board as a whole will periodically review the Company's and its subsidiaries' succession plans for senior officers.

-Shareholder Rights Plan: The Company maintains a Common Share Purchase Rights Plan for the benefit of its shareholders of record.
+Shareholder Rights Plan: The Company maintains a Common Share Rights Plan for the benefit of its shareholders of record.
 The Plan represents a sound and reasonable means of protecting the interests of shareholders and other stakeholders.
 The rights can be activated in the face of a possible takeover attempt that does not treat all shareholders equally, that disregards the Company's true value, or that exhibits self-dealing, coercive behavior or agenda-driven objectives and intents inimical to the best short or long-term interests of stakeholders, including both shareholders and the Company's insureds.

-Old Republic has policies which encourage its directors and senior executives, as well as other associates at all levels of the organization to maintain a meaningful, at risk, economic interest in the Company.
+Alignment of Interests with the Shareholders: Old Republic encourages individuals at all levels of the organization to maintain a meaningful, at risk, economic interest in the Company.
 This is accomplished through their direct ownership of the common stock, through participation in stock-based incentive compensation plans such as the Old Republic Employee Savings and Stock Ownership Plan ("ESSOP"), through deferred compensation commitments, and through long-term stock option arrangements.
 By these means, the Company believes that their economic interests are most aligned with those of the shareholders.

 Stock Ownership Requirements: Directors and senior officers of the Company and of certain of its subsidiaries are required to meet stock ownership requirements.
 These requirements are as follows:

 Directors: Directors are required to hold Company common stock with a value of at least $250,000.